babelfish-for-postgresql/babelfish_project_website/_quickStart/install.md

 ```
 # Build and install the extensions

-Now that have all tools installed to build the Babelfish extension, we need to configure some environment variables:
+Now that we have all of the tools installed to build the Babelfish extension, we need to configure some environment variables:

 - `PG_CONFIG`: should point to the location of the pg_config file in the Babelfish PostgreSQL Engine installation, in our case: `$INSTALLATION_PATH/bin/pg_config`.